 In Sharjah, UAE, the hotel we stayed in is in Sharjah.
 There is nothing to see far away.
 I found this blue market on the map, and I felt that it was quite close to the hotel, but I didn’t find it for a day. local

-Sharjah locomotive gold market, designed by Sheikh Sharjah himself, forms the original name of locomotive.
-Nowadays, it has become a good place for tourists to visit and shop.
-Dizziness caused by local ethnic traders.
+The Locomotive Gold Market in Sharjah was designed by the Chief of Sharjah himself, hence the name of the locomotive.
+Today, it has become a good place for tourists to visit and shop.
+He was dizzy by the local ethnic vendors.
 Too warm and friendly.
-Buy a black suit for 150 dirhams.
-The local people here are not as cold as the local people in Dubai.
+A black suit was bought for AED 150.
+I was also taken for a group photo~ The locals here are not as cold as the locals in Dubai and dare not approach

-The locomotive market, because there is no train in Dubai, has specially built a locomotive-shaped market.
-The market mainly deals in gold jewelry, Persian carpets on the second floor, and so on.
-I bought some souvenirs, postcards, key chains and so on here.
-It's very cheap here, of course, we have to bargain.
-If you don’t want to buy something, you can go out and have a look.
-The sea view is invincible on the opposite side, and the scenery on the street is exotic.
+The locomotive market, because there are no trains in Dubai, a locomotive-shaped market was specially built.
+The market mainly sells gold jewelry.
+There are also Persian carpets on the second floor.
+I bought some souvenirs, postcards, keychains and the like here.
+They are very cheap here, and of course I have to bargain.
+If you don’t want to buy things, you can go out first.
+The opposite is the invincible sea view, and the street scenery is also exotic.

-The blue market is a very large-scale market in Shaqa, where commodities are abundant and relatively cheap.
-It should be named for the blue lines on the exterior walls and roofs.
-Compared with Dubai's shopping malls, they are much more low-key and civilian, and they can still be consumed here.
+The Blue Market is a super large-scale market in Sharjah.
+The goods here are abundant and the price is relatively cheaper.
+It should be named for the blue lines on the outer walls and roof.
+Compared with the shopping malls in Dubai, it is much more low-key and more civilian, so consumption here is still OK.

 Jeremy_Dodson: I recommended Jardin Reforma,Museum of Islamic Civilization,Blue Market,Sharjah Art Museum,Sharjah Castle Museum